quentinmit/nebula-setup/README.md

 Messaging/logging service.
 One is needed for each network segment.

-Relay address is the address of the configured nginx server.
+Relay address is the address of the configured NGINX server.
-All multicast status messages will be relayed to it's http push module and served to clients using websockets.
+All multicast status messages will be relayed to its HTTP push module and served to clients using websockets.

 ```xml